GoodNotes/interviews/README.md

 ## Overview of our interview process:

-1. Tell us what you are passionate about (45 minutes)
+1. Ask us any questions (15-30 minutes)
-    - First voice call interview with a member from our Talents team
+    - Optional voice call interview with a member from our Talents team
 2. Show us what you could build (2 - 4 hours)
     - Depending on the role you applied, you would be asked to work on one of these take-home challenges
         - [Software Engineering](software-engineering.md)